diskerror/Max/README.md

 ##iir~
 This will do a IIR or recursive convolution based on an input list of float or double precision coefficients.
 Coefficients can be in one of two orders, either "aabab…" or "aaa…bb…".
 Handles both 32- and 64-bit MSP streams.

+This version includes my first attempt to remove the “zipper” effect.
+This has made algorithm more unstable at the extremes of frequency.
+Future versions will have a settable ramp time.

 #XCode Project Setup
 ```
 https://cycling74.com/forums/topic/writing-external-xcode-6-empty-project/